 We have outgrown the time when we could put the eggs of sales and marketing in different baskets.
 As we gradually left our ape-selves behind, the customer started to evolve.
-The customer of today wants a single buyer experience.
+The customer of today wants a single-buyer experience.
 They need relevant marketing and effective sales.
 They’re not ready to be pestered with needless marketing and clingy salespeople.
-Which is why we need to put our marketing and sales strategies in the same line.
+This is why we need to put our marketing and sales strategies on the same line.
 The alignment of sales and marketing is a crucial step in successful customer satisfaction and read more to find out why.

-Organizations with tight alignment of sales and marketing teams have a 36% higher customer retention rate and achieve 38% higher sales rates.
+Organizations with a tight alignment of sales and marketing teams have a 36% higher customer retention rate and achieve 38% higher sales rates.
 The modern buyer does not depend upon you for information.
 The customer is socially driven and empowered, with access to unlimited information.
 And with modern-day strategies, marketing can help sales remain visible to the customer.
-Let’s tell why alignment of sales and marketing, today, is a do or die situation.
+Let’s tell why the alignment of sales and marketing, today, is a do-or-die situation.